MauritsWilke/HyAPI/meta/Formatting-Guide.md

             -   Kills
             -   Losses
             -   Coins
+        -   `Enabled` cosmetics (Current death message etc)
         -   ❌ Don't include
             -   Types of kills (magicKills, poisonKills)
             -   Types of deaths (suffocation, drowning)
-            -   Owned cosmetics (including a count is allowed)
+            -   All owned cosmetics (including a count is allowed)
             -   Selected preferences

     -   Please use the entire path to the statistics instead of just the statistics themselves